guillp/requests_oauth2client/CONTRIBUTING.md

 If you are reporting a bug, please include:

+- Detailed steps to reproduce the bug.
+- _Full_ error message whenever there is one
-- Your operating system name and version.
+- Your Python version, operating system name and version.
 - Any details about your local setup that might be helpful in troubleshooting.
-- Detailed steps to reproduce the bug.

 ### Fix Bugs